crewAIInc/crewAI/docs/core-concepts/Memory.md

 ---
-title: crewAI Memory Systems
+title: CrewAI Memory Systems
-description: Leveraging memory systems in the crewAI framework to enhance agent capabilities.
+description: Leveraging memory systems in the CrewAI framework to enhance agent capabilities.
 ---

-## Introduction to Memory Systems in crewAI
+## Introduction to Memory Systems in CrewAI
 !!! note "Enhancing Agent Intelligence"
-    The crewAI framework introduces a sophisticated memory system designed to significantly enhance the capabilities of AI agents.
+    The CrewAI framework introduces a sophisticated memory system designed to significantly enhance the capabilities of AI agents.
 This system comprises short-term memory, long-term memory, entity memory, and contextual memory, each serving a unique purpose in aiding agents to remember, reason, and learn from past interactions.

 ## Memory System Components